loadtheaccumulator/ansible-gluster/README.md

 3. Edit the example host files to specify the hostnames of your servers.

-      e.g., in the ex_hosts_distrep file replace server1.example.com and server2.example.com with the hostnames of two of your servers...
+      e.g., in the examples/ex_hosts_distrep file replace server1.example.com and server2.example.com with the hostnames of two of your servers...

     ```
     [MASTERNODE]